Ace Quiz LogoAce Quiz

 US high schoolers using AI79% (Jan 2025)84% (May 2025)

 One researcher said it's "almost unheard of to see changes in behavior as large as this in just 12 months."
 This rapid AI integration into the learning process caught many higher education institutions off guard.
+For a deeper look at the upsides and downsides of this shift, check out our breakdown of the pros and cons of AI in education.

 Student engagement with interactive AI quizzes